glcraft/query-kdl/SPEC.md

 ## Interpreter result

 The output of the interpreter is KDL compatible.
-It must return the nodes selected like a
+It returns the nodes selected in a list at the root of a new document.

 ## Examples

 - Get the first node of the KDL document
   `*{0}`

--
+- Get all nodes named "pane" in the document, no matter where they are `**/pane`

+- Filter the "test" nodes with a property "name" that is "debug", and take the first 2 `test[name=debug]{0..1}`